VectorChat/chunking_subnet/docs/lucid/architecture.md

-# Architecture
+# Architecture for Lucid

-This relay mining mitigation architecture aims to be general and modular, and it runs as a separate component from the normal miner and validator processes.
+Lucid aims to be general and modular, and it runs as a separate component from the normal miner and validator processes.
 The goal of this relay mining solution is to provide a way for miners to see all recent validator requests in a tamper-proof and decentralized manner.
 It uses a combination of cryptography, IPFS, and the Bittensor network to achieve this.

 ## Overview